Tomb of King David

 1 Kings 2:10: Then David lay down with his fathers, and he was buried in the city of David.

 This verse makes it clear that the Tomb of David was located inside the City of David.
-The current place where tourists go to see the Tomb of David is not in the City of David but at the upper part of the Western Hill just west of the City of David about .5 miles or 1 km. away.
+The current site where tourists visit the Tomb of David is not in the City of David but on the upper part of the Western Hill, just west of the City of David, about 0.5 miles (1 km) away.

 Nehemiah 3:15-16: Shallum the son of Col-hozeh, the official of the district of Mizpah, repaired the Fountain Gate.
 He built it, made a roof for it, and installed its doors with its bolts and its bars, and the wall of the Pool of Shelah [Siloam] at the king’s garden as far as the steps that descend from the city of David.
 16 After him Nehemiah the son of Azbuk, official of half the district of Beth-zur, made repairs as far as a point opposite the tombs of David, and as far as the artificial pool and the house of the mighty men.

-The "steps that descend from the city of David" have not been found but the Pool of Siloam has been.
-Based upon this location and the section of the wall described in Nehemiah, a Jewish archaeologist named Raymond Weill began digging in this area in 1913.
+Based on this location and the section of the wall described in Nehemiah, Raymond Weill began digging in this area in 1913.
 Using around 200 local workers and 30 donkeys, Weill's team cleared the entire area all the way down to bedrock.
 Weill then found the remains of nine tombs in front of an ancient pool just as the Bible had indicated.
-The tombs were greatly damaged due to the stones that were quarried out of the site (to rebuild Jerusalem into Aelia Capitolina) later on and the intentional destruction by Roman Emperor Hadrian (135 AD) who tried wiping out the remains of a Jewish presence in the area.
+The tombs were extensively damaged due to the stones that were quarried out of the site (to rebuild Jerusalem into Aelia Capitolina) later on, and the intentional destruction by Roman Emperor Hadrian (135 AD), who tried to wipe out the remains of a Jewish presence in the area.

 However, two of the most important and monumental tombs were clearly visible.
-The most monumental tomb was identified by Weill as that of King David.
+Weill identified the most monumental tomb as that of King David.

-It should be noted that only kings were allowed to be buried within the city walls of a city as they were considered royalty and were exempt from obeying Moses' command to bury the dead outside the city walls because they were deemed as unclean.
-This gives additional weight that supports the most monumental tomb as that of King David.
+It should be noted that only kings were allowed to be buried within the city walls of a city, as they were considered royalty and were exempt from obeying Moses' command to bury the dead outside the city walls because they were deemed unclean.
+This adds weight to the most monumental tomb, that of King David.

 Historical Background